Eating Sunflower Seeds During Pregnancy – Benefits and Risks

 While traditional sprouting increases the number of anti-nutrients that hinder seed digestion, sunflower sprouting increases the number of free amino acids and polyphenols in the seed.
-If you’d instead not do it on your own, a professional seed sprouting mix may help you as well!
+If you’d rather not do it on your own, a professional seed sprouting mix may help you as well!
 Follow the ways to eat sunflower seeds during pregnancy.
 You may include useful serving tips for sunflower seeds into your regular diets:

 - Nuts and seeds include omega-3 fatty acids, which help the baby’s brain and nervous system grow properly.
-Dehydrate, or you can use wet sunflower seeds while cooking.
+Dehydrate or you can use wet sunflower seeds while cooking.

 - Sunflower seeds, almonds, and walnuts are great mid-meal snacks since they’re packed with protein and fiber.

 - Add a cup of walnuts, almonds, and pumpkin seeds to your morning cereal, salad, or trail mix.